BexB1/mit-front-end-next-steps-bootcamp/Day_1/project_setup.md

 ---

 Call your repository whatever you want, and add a description if you want to.
-Make sure you tick the radio button for making the repo public, and check the `'Initialize this repository with a README'` box down the bottom.
+Make sure you tick the radio button for making the repo public and check the `'Initialize this repository with a README'` box down the bottom.
 Then click the `'Create repository' button.

 ---